OrgFlow/docs/content/concepts/environment-tags.md

 Tags are arbitrary name/value pairs that you can set on the environments in your OrgFlow stack.

-A tag can either have a value (for example `OwnerEmail:dimitrius@acme.com`) or no value (for example `IsDisabled`).
+A tag can either have a value (for example `ownerEmail:dimitrius@acme.com`) or no value (for example `isDisabled`).
 Tags with values are most useful when you need to filter or carry out actions based on values that may differ between environments, such as send an email to the owner of an environment.
 Tags without values are useful for modeling and acting on boolean conditions, such as excluding environments that have been temporarily disabled.

 Both tag names and tag values are **case-insensitive**.
 Tag names may only contain alphanumeric characters, hyphens and underscores.
 Tag values may contain anything except newline characters.